LukeGrahamLandry/hctarcs/devlog.md

 Actually it doesn't matter because they're ordered, nvm.

 TODO: type inference for string/num/bool variables. no bool variables but could recognise patterns like a string that is always true/false or number 1/0 always compared.
+      doing hacky things rn and just treating "true" as 1.0 and "false" as 0.0 so everything can stay floats. need to fix this!

+It compiles!
+TODO: parse colour arg, render pen, main entry point.

 ## Parsing Ast (Dec 26)